-Located on the end of a prominent terrace in Walthamstow the property sits in a dominant location overlooking the grounds to the front of Waltham Forest College.
-We were approached to both refurbish and increase the existing floor area to create additional accommodation for the young family.
-Working in the creative industries the client was clear that any changes should not be solely focused on the creation of more space but rather be interventions that complement the existing aesthetic, were considered and unique.
-By identifying three key design elements (front facade treatment, rear dormer and feature staircase) we could direct the budget to develop a strong overarching concept and aesthetic.
+Located on the end of a terrace in Walthamstow the property sits in a dominant location overlooking the grounds of Waltham Forest College.
+DEDRAFT were approached to both refurbish and increase the existing floor area to create additional accommodation for the young family.
+Working in the creative industries the client was clear that any changes should not be solely focused on the creation of more space but rather as well considered, unique interventions that complement the existing aesthetic.
+By identifying three key design elements (front facade treatment, rear dormer and feature staircase) we could direct the budget to develop a strong overarching concept.

-Externally the house has been altered from a hip-to-gable roof allowing the new roof plane to be manipulated to insert a striking angular, ‘inverted’ rear dormer.
-With the added vertical elevation our intention was to direct views away from the busy main road running parallel to the plot and by pulling the rear panoramic dormer face inward create the feeling of a protective overhanging roof.
-The directed positioning of the sliding cavity window to the rear takes full advantage of the open vista stretching across the front lawns of both the adjacent College and Town Hall.
+Externally the house has been altered as two phases to suit the day-to-day needs of the client.
+As phase one the hip-to-gable roof was altered enabling the loft space to form an additional bedroom.
+The new roof plane was manipulated to insert a striking angular, ‘inverted’ rear dormer.
+With the additional level, our intention was to direct views away from the busy main road that runs parallel to the plot and by pulling the panoramic dormer face inward, create the feeling of a protective overhanging roof.
+The positioning of the sliding cavity window to the rear takes full advantage of the open vista stretching across the front lawns of both the adjacent College and Town Hall.

-With planning consent achieved under permitted development, the external material palette is a restrained consisting of natural slate, fibre cement, aluminium rainwater goods, oak and black aluminium windows throughout.
+With planning consent achieved under permitted development, the external materials palette is restrained – consisting largely of natural slate, fibre cement, aluminium rainwater goods, solid Oak, brickwork and black aluminium windows throughout.

-Phase Two is now complete with extensive modifications to the front facade, removing the full width of the ground floor fenestration to create a more spacious and pleasant approach to the property.
-The front windows and door are being replaced with Oak framed units and both existing and new brickwork painted white to unify and create a datum across the width of the property.
-By pulling back the front door to its original position, addressing level changes and installing a new slate paved garden with rendered planters will create a more defined and striking arrival.
+Phase Two involved extensive modifications to the front facade, removing the full width of the ground floor fenestration to create a more spacious and pleasant approach to the property.
+The front windows and door have been replaced with solid Oak frames, both existing and new brickwork painted white to unify and create a datum across the width of the property.
+By reinstating the front door to its original position, addressing level changes and installing a new slate paved garden with rendered planters the front garden has been opened up to the street.